Javier Astúa

-Javier Astúa Araya (6 November 1968 – 4 January 2022) was a Costa Rican professional footballer who played as a forward.
+Antonio Javier Astúa Araya (6 November 1968 – 4 January 2022) was a Costa Rican professional footballer who played as a forward.

 Club career

 Born in Quepos, Astúa played several years for Municipal Puntarenas and played two matches for Mexican outfit Morelia in September 1992.
 He had a frustrating four-month stint at Chilean side Palestino, before returning to Costa Rica where he joined Alajuelense.
 He later played for San Carlos, who released him in November 1995 after an injury-hit spell.
 In March 2006, he was released by Herediano.
 He finished his career at Carmelita before more injury cut short his career.

 He was twice the Costa Rica Premier Division top goalscorer, in 1992 and 1994.

 International career

 Astúa made his debut for Costa Rica in an April 1992 friendly against El Salvador and earned a total of 13 caps, scoring seven goals.
 He has represented his country in four FIFA World Cup qualification matches and played at the 1993 UNCAF Nations Cup.

 He played his final international game in January 1994 against Norway.